 Working with clients and their lawyers, a CDFA forecasts both the short- and long-term effects of the proposed settlement, letting you know what the financial future may bring with Settlement A vs. Settlement B. She can give your attorney the reports and tools he may need to help settle your case.
 Your team will forecast your future needs, as well as answering the basic question: Will I Be OK?
 And the other questions, as well: Can I keep the house, or do we need to sell it and move?
 How will we get the kids through college?
 How can I pay for courses to prepare for a new job or career?
 How will I just pay the bills?
 All these require a mix of short-term and long-term planning that your CDFA can do.

 So if your Valentine’s Day is the final disappointment, take heart.
 A new start can lie ahead with all of your interests protected.
 So start out on the right foot – financially.

-4 Easy Steps to Take Control of Your Financial Future
+After Valentine’s Day is the Final Disappointment, Here are 4 Easy Steps to Take Control of Your Financial Future

 Organize and value your assets.
 Prepare a Statement of Net Worth and prioritize your goals.

 Estimate your immediate needs.
 Develop a budget for current expenses and project a budget for future needs.
 This is the stage when you will start to build your picture of tomorrow.

 Understand and analyze your liabilities, while also gauging your future earning potential.
 Create a few “compare and contrast” scenarios to understand how one change could affect other things.